-Texarkana College has one student publication, the TC News, a campus newspaper that is published at least twice per semester.
-The college provides journalism classes and labs in which students learn the basic journalism skills needed to pursue careers in the field.
-Students gain hands-on experience by doing all the work on the newspaper themselves.
+Texarkana College has one student publication, the TC News, a campus newspaper that is published at least once per semester.
+The college provides journalism classes in which students learn the basic journalism skills needed to pursue careers in the field.
+Students gain hands-on experience by doing all the work on the newspaper.
 News and opinions that appear in this publication provide a free and open outlet for students campus-wide.
-All the news the newspaper contains occurs on campus or is campus and/or student related.
+All the news occurs on campus or is campus and/or student related.

 The College also provides funding to have the newspaper printed, equipment and supplies for the journalism computer lab, funds for maintaining this equipment, travel funds for students and advisors to attend semi-annual seminars, and conferences for instructional purposes.
 Sponsor: Laronda Bailey

 Texarkana College offers intramural athletic programs.
 The intramural program may include basketball, volleyball, and soccer.
-Any student interested in participating can sign up by using IMLeagues.com.
+Any student interested in participating can sign up in the Dean of Students office or with Lee Williams in Enrollment Services.
 Intramural sports are organized cooperatively through the C.O.
 Pinkerton Health and Fitness Complex and Student Activities.

 Free Speech Area